 For all of Goodell’s negative moves, there are positives as well.
 He was instrumental in working toward a new collective bargaining agreement that ended the 2011 lockout and played a big role in finalizing the league’s newest CBA in 2020.
 He’s led the NFL’s growth overseas in Europe and in Mexico with the NFL International Series, as well as on TV with the launch of NFL Network.
 He’s been committed to making the league safer by limiting concussions and banning dangerous hits.

 So what’s Roger Goodell’s net worth?
 Let’s dig into how he’s built his fortune.

-Born Roger Stokoe Goodell to parents Jean and U.S. Senator Charles Ellsworth Goodell in Jamestown, New York, Roger was a three-sport star at Bronxville High School, where as a senior he was named the school’s athlete of the year.
+Born Roger Stokoe Goodell to parents Jean and United States Senator Charles Ellsworth Goodell in Jamestown, New York, Roger was a three-sport star at Bronxville High School, where as a senior he was named the school’s athlete of the year.

 Goodell didn’t play any of his sports in college (football, basketball and baseball) but attended Washington & Jefferson College in Washington, Pennsylvania, and earned a degree in economics in 1981.

-By 2001, Goodell was appointed NFL Executive Vice President and Chief Operating Officer under former commissioner Paul Tagliabue.
+By 2001, Goodell was appointed the NFL’s Executive Vice President and Chief Operating Officer (COO) under former commissioner Paul Tagliabue.
 Then in 2006, Goodell was voted in by team owners as the league’s eighth commissioner.
 He beat out four other finalists.